UPDATE 1-Tesco computer glitch hits home deliveries, orders cancelled

 (Adds Tesco comment, details)

-June 20 British supermarket chain Tesco Plc said on Tuesday a computer glitch had resulted in the cancellation of many home deliveries and disrupted services nationwide.
+June 20 (Reuters) - British supermarket chain Tesco Plc said on Tuesday a computer glitch had resulted in the cancellation of many home deliveries and disrupted services nationwide.

 "We experienced an unforeseen technical fault which resulted in the forced cancellation of many orders due to a complete system failure," Tesco said on Twitter after customers complained via social media about cancellations and delays.